Body odor: Kinship communication

 Humans can olfactorily detect blood-related kin.
 Mothers can identify by body odor their biological children, but not their stepchildren.
 Preadolescent children can olfactorily detect their full siblings, but not half-siblings or step-siblings, and this might explain incest avoidance and the Westermarck effect.
 Babies can recognize their mothers by smell while mothers, fathers, and other relatives can identify a baby by smell.
 This connection between genetically similar family members is due to the habituation of familial pheromones.
 In the case of babies and mothers, this chemosensory information is primarily contained within breastmilk and the mother's sweat.
 When compared to that of strangers, babies are observed to have stronger neural connections with their mothers.
 This strengthened neurological connection allows for the biological development and socialization of the infant by their mother.
 Using these connections, the mother transmits olfactory signals to the infant which are then perceived and integrated.

 In terms of biological functioning, olfactory signaling allows for functional breastfeeding to occur.
 In cases of effective latching, breastfed infants are able to locate their mother's nipples for feeding using the sensory information enclosed in their mother's body odor.
 While no specific human breast pheromones have been identified, studies compare the communication to that of the rabbit mammary pheromone 2MB2.
 The perception and integration of these signals is an evolutionary response that allows newborns to locate their source of nutrition.
 Signaling contains a level of precision that allows babies to differentiate their mother's breasts from that of other women.
 Once the baby recognizes the familiar olfactory signal, the behavioral response of latching follows.
 Over time the infant becomes habituated to their mother's breast pheromones which increases latch efficiency.

 Beyond a biological function, a mother's body odor plays a role in developing a baby's social capabilities.
 The ability of an infant to evaluate the properties of human faces stems from the olfactory cues given from their mother.
 Frequent exposure to the pheromones exuded by their mother allows the connection between vision and smell to form in infants.
-This type of connection is only found between mothers and babies and overtime it socializes the ability to recognize the features that distinguish human faces from inanimate objects.
+This type of connection is only found between mothers and babies and over time it socializes the ability to recognize the features that distinguish human faces from inanimate objects.